opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 ## Event highlights

-This year’s OpenSearchCon Europe conference promises to be an exciting gathering of minds, featuring:
+This year's OpenSearchCon Europe conference promises to be an exciting gathering of minds, featuring:

 * Presentations from industry leaders and OpenSearch core contributors
 * Technical deep dives and hands-on workshops